goldengua/Cognition-Noisy-channel-ERP/README.md

 README

-This repository includes sample test data and codes of paper (title: "Heuristic interpretation as rational inference: A computational model of the N400 and P600 in language processing") submitted to Journal of Cognition.
+This repository includes sample test data and codes of paper (title: "Heuristic interpretation as rational inference: A computational model of the N400 and P600 in language processing").

 This directory contains four files: